ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 This revision has made the following changes:

-* Date format is changed from IMF-fixdate rule as defined in {{Section 5.6.7 of HTTP}} to Structured Field for Dates as defined in Section 3.3.7 of [SFBIS].
+* Date format is changed from IMF-fixdate rule as defined in {{Section 5.6.7 of HTTP}} to Structured Field for Date as defined in Section 3.3.7 of [SFBIS].

 # Acknowledgments